 Unmatched convenience: Implants eliminate the inconvenience of removable prostheses.
 Your implant can be cleaned and maintained just like your natural teeth.

 Unmatched reliability: In general, dental implants have a success rate of up to 98%.
 Patients with a sufficient amount of bone and good oral hygiene should have no issues receiving an implant.

 Bone preservation: Tooth loss eventually leads to bone deterioration in the jaw.
 Without stimulation, your bone will resorb into the bloodstream.
 Dental implants provide stimulation and prevent future bone deterioration.

 For osseointegration to take place, you must have an adequate bone density and quantity.
 Patients who have experienced bone deterioration may need to undergo a bone graft or sinus lift.
 Modern bone augmentation procedures are painless and minimally-invasive.
 Osseointegration may take longer for patients who have undergone bone augmentation.

 Schedule a Consultation

-if you are interested in dental implants, call us today at (949) 220-2920 to schedule your implant consultation appointment.
+if you are interested in dental implants, contact us today at (949) 220-2920 to schedule your implant consultation appointment.